gameipedia/Closed-Cradle-Content/README.md

-V 1.0.0 of Closed Cradle add-on Module for Pathfinder 2e via Foundry
+V 1.1.0 of Closed Cradle add-on Module for Pathfinder 2e via Foundry

-Current Contents:
+1.1.0
+Cleric Choir Singer and Necromancer Doctrines, Investigator Black Powder Persuasion, Arcane Analysis, and Patroned Practitioner Methodologies

+1.0.0
 Enlightened Aesthetic Ancestry and relevant Features, Feats, and Heritages Kulu Ancestry and relevant Features and Feats Ritualist Class and relevant Features and Feats